fcpp-experiments/past-ctl-monitoring/README.md

 - CMake 3.9 (or higher)
 - [Asymptote](http://asymptote.sourceforge.io) (for building the plots)

-To install the first two tools, assuming you have [brew](https://brew.sh) installed, type the following commands:
+To install them, assuming you have the [brew](https://brew.sh) package manager, type the following commands:
 ```
 xcode-select --install
-brew install cmake
+brew install cmake asymmptote
 ```

 Clone this repository, then go into its main directory to launch the `make.sh` script: